tranermr/Surface-Bound-Odorant-Treadmill/README.md

 The treadmill is comprised of a series of modules sequentially connected and mounted on an 80-20 frame enabling different slopes to be configured.
 The design of the mechanical components is provided as an .f3d file, openable using Fusion 360, which is available in [educational](https://www.autodesk.com/campaigns/education/fusion-360-education), or [professional or free versions](https://www.autodesk.com/products/fusion-360/personal/compare).

-In the file, the design is organized by modules, with the exception of the 'behavior chamber' and 'driver' modules, which are merged in the present design.
+In the mechanical design file, the design is organized by modules, with the exception of the 'behavior chamber' and 'driver' modules, which are merged in the present design.
 The organizational structure is arranged to reflect all modules independently for any future revisions.

 ![Treadmill modules, and top view of behavior chamber](/TreadmillModules.png)

-In addition to the mechanical components, the electrical PCB design files are provided in the form of a KiCAD project (KiCAD is open source and available [here](https://www.kicad.org/download/)), and the firmware and software to operate the treadmill are stored in the software directory, as well as matlab scripts for parsing generated data in the analysis folder.
-Further details regarding each of these categories is provided below.
+Further details regarding each of the design categories is provided below.

 ## Mechanical Components
 asdf